 survival.
 Getting the monetisation model correct can determine whether you will make it, or break it.
 As a consumer, or streaming service subscriber, it's easy to move on to another streaming service if you are not happy with the current one you are subscribed to - and the alternatives are lined up.
 Therefore, having the right content in the right model will help reduce the chance of churn.

 Free Ad-Supported Television.
 Particularly popular in the US where audiences are more used to an advertising model than a paid subscription.
 The advertising module is less popular in the UK and Europe where the majority of the audience would rather pay for content than suffer a ton of advertising.
-Usually requires integration into Ad services which can be done with an integration partner, but it's unfortunately not something that works out of the box yet.
+Usually requires integration into Ad services which can be done with an integration partner.
+This particular way of monetising is expected to rise.

 With our monetization module, VIA monetise, you can choose the monetization module that suits your specific needs.
 VIA Monetise enables you to create and manage compelling commercial packages of content and subscriptions tailored for your audiences to develop and grow revenue per viewer.